 A well-written design brief is like a roadmap:

-In this guide, we’re going to explain the benefits and show you how to create a design brief so that you can make your creative projects a roaring success.
-We'll give you valuable insights on what to include, tips for success, and even examples and templates to get you started on your next graphic design project.
+In this guide, we'll explain the benefits and show you how to create a design brief that helps make your projects successful.
+We’ll give you valuable insights on what to include, tips for success, and even examples and templates to get you started on your next graphic design project.

 What we'll cover